agsh/onvif/README.md

 Profile G and Profile T devices.

 But we want to learn about as wide a range of devices as possible.
-So yes, the best way to donate is to leave your feedback :smile:
+So yes, please leave your feedback, it is important

 Just run `console.log(await onvif.device.getDeviceInformation());`, you will get something like this:
 ```json